 Stocks sank today by the most since November, while the euro and Italian bonds erased early gains as election projections spurred concern about prospects for a stable government in Italy.
 The S&P 500 slumped 1.8 percent to 1,487.85 at the close in New York.

 In the U.S., places including Fayetteville, North Carolina, and Los Alamos, New Mexico, will be hurt by the across-the-board cuts almost as much as the Washington, D.C. region, home to defense contractors such as Lockheed Martin Corp.
-(LMT), said Vitner.
+(LMT:US), said Vitner.
 The reductions, known as sequestration, will trim growth by 0.5 percentage point this year and wipe out 350,000 jobs if they take effect March 1 and remain in place through December, according to the median forecast of 26 economists surveyed by Bloomberg last week.

 A majority of the economists also said they expect a resolution of the standoff between President Barack Obama and Congress would be reached, with the median forecast of 21 responses predicting a compromise in 30 days.
 Such an outcome will result in little erosion to growth, the survey showed.